plsmodeling/plsmodeling.github.io/index.md

 We're slowly brainstorming to bring you better and richer content about PLS.
 This means redesigning this website and rethinking about its purpose and scope.

-In the meantime, we want to provide a series of references and resources that should be useful for all the PLS community as well as for users and readers new to the PLS Universe.
+In the meantime, you will find a series of references and resources that should be useful for all the PLS community as well as for users and readers new to PLS methods.

 ## News ##